Themothalex/AC215-Paper-with-Data/README.md

 **A Google Cloud Platform account with appropriate permissions.**

 Required actions include:
-1. Get secrets from service account.
-You should give the following roles:
+1. Get a secret in the format of `JSON` from [service account](https://cloud.google.com/iam/docs/service-account-overview).
+You should assign your service account with the following roles:
   * Compute Admin
   * Compute OS Login
   * Container Registry Service Agent